-As at 30 June 2017 and 31 December 2016 the Group does not have lessees, whose aggregate balances exceed 10% of equity.
+As at 30 September 2017 and 31 December 2016 the Group does not have lessees, the aggregate balances of which exceed 10% of equity.

 8 Equipment purchased and advances to suppliers for lease operations

 Equipment purchased for lease operations represents assets which will be subsequently transferred to lessees.
 Advances to suppliers for lease operations represent payments to suppliers for assets which will be subsequently transferred to lessees.
 In accordance with the Russian Civil Code, the lessor is not liable to the lessee if the supplier fails to fulfil its obligations under the asset sales contract when the lessee chooses the supplier.